linda-seiter/cmsc-115/week2_lab/README.md

 </tr>
 </table>

-A variable is declared and initialized only once within a method.
-However, it can be updated and assigned a new value several times.
+A variable is declared only once within a block such as a method body.
+However, it can be assigned a value several times.

 Let's use the Eclipse debugger to step through the program one line of code at a time.
-Debugging helps you visualize how variables are declared, initialized, and updated in memory.
+Debugging helps to visualize how variables are declared, initialized, and updated in memory.

 <table>